 Out of total amount due, company has received Rs.
-280.05 crore uptilt 31st March 2020.
+280.05 crore uptifi 31st March 2020.
 Balance amount of Rs.
-47.82 Crore(Including Rs 88 Lacs on account of Money Withheld) has been received by the COmpany in the financial year 2020-21 before the signing of these financials
+47.82 Crore(Including Rs 88 Lacs on account of Money Withheld) has been received by the COmpany in the financial year 2020-21 before the signing of these financials e) As per Service Concession Agreement entered with NHAI, Company need to undertake the work of shifting of utility including electric lines, water pipes and telephone cables, if such utility cause a material adverse effect on the construction, operation and maintenance of the project.
+The cost of shifting of such utility shall be borne by the Authority (NHAI) or by the entity owing the utility.

-Company has subcontracted the entire work of Utility Shifting to IRCON laternational Limited on back to back basis after approval from NHAI Upto 31st March 2020, IRCON International Limited has billed an amount of Rs 31.46 crores to the company.
+Company has subcontracted the entire work of Unity Shifting to IRCON International Limited on back to back basis after approval from NHAI Upto 31st March 2020, IRCON International Limited has billed an amount of Rs.
+31.46 erores to the company.
 Company has filed claims to NHAI from time to time and the same is under reconciliation.
 An amount of Rs.
 28.75 Crs.
 (Incl TDS) has been received from NHAI till 31stMarch 2020 against these claims.
 Balance amount of Rs.
-271 Crs is considered as other receivables under other financial assets-current and is under reconciliation with the NHAI and is yet to be received from / confirmed by NHAI
+271 Crs is considered as other receivables under other financial assets- current and is under reconciliation with the NHAI and is yet to be received from / confirmed by NHAI.

 - An amount of VAT on works contract receivable for Rs 57.47 Lakhs is appearing in other current assets being the VAT deducted by NHAI in the previous VAT regime on utility shifting.
-Efforts are being made for recovery of the same from the Client / Tax Department.
-Recovery of amount due from NHAI on account of Utility shifting - g) Company has received approval from NHAI for "Change of Scope" for Rs 25.89 Crore.
-As per the Article 16.3.2 of the Service Concession Agreement, 0.25% of the total project cost shall be borne by IPBTL and the balance shall be reimbursed by the NHAI.
+Efforts are being made for recovery of the same from the Client/Tax Department.
+Recovery of amount due from NHAI on account of Utility shifting is under reconcilisation. - g) Company has received approval from NHAI for "Change of Scope" for Rs 25.89 Crore.
+As per the Article 16.3.2 of the Service Concession Agreement, 0.25% of the total project cost shall be before by IPBTL and the balance shall be reimbursed by the NHAI.
 Company has raised invoice to NHAI for work done under Change of Scope of Rs 13.98 Crore up to 31/03/2020.
 Amount of Rs.
-13.98 Crore considered as trade seceivable out of which Rs.
-4.95 crore received and balance of Rs.
-9.04 is under reconciliation with the NHAI and is yet to be received from / confirmed by NHAI - h) The duration and impact of the COVID-19 pandemic remains unclear at present as on reporting data.
-Hence, it is not possible to reliably estimate the duration and severity of these consequences, as well as their impact on the financial position and results of the Company for future periods.
+13.98 Crores considered as trade secsivable out of which Rs 4.95 crore received and balance of Rs 9.04 is under reconciliation with the NHAI and is yet to be received from / confirmed by NHAI. - h) The duration and impact of the COVID-19 pandemic remains unclear at present as on reporting date.
+Hence, it is not possible to reliably estimate the duration and severity of these consequences, as well as their impact on the funncial position and results of the Company for future periods.
 However, the company is protected by the clauses 29.6 of the Concession Agreement to claim such loss under force majeure event in the form of revenue loss compensation by way of extension of the concession period.
-The impact of the lockdown disturbing the concession period.
-The impact of the lockdown disruption?
-COVID-19 pandemic will have to assessed from time to time and communicated as we progress during the current financial year.
-A lot depends on the success of the various pandemic containment efforts being undertaken by the State and Central Governments and Health authorities.
-It is therefore premature to forecast the future impact with credibility at this stage - Certain prior periods amounts have been reclassified for consistency with the current period presentations.
+The impact of the lockdown disruption/ COVID-19 pandemic will have to be assessed from time to time and communicated as we progress during the current financial year.
+A lot depends on the success of the various pandemic containment efforts being undertaken by the State and Central Governments and Health suthorities.
+It is therefore premature to forceast the future impact with credibility at this stage. - Certain prior periods amounts have been reclassified for consistency with the current period presentations.
 These reclassifications have no effect on the reported results of operations.
 Also, previous year figures are shown under bracket () to differentiate from current year figures.